 Emergency Contact Information

 - Login to MyIWU and set your emergency contact information.
-Watch a video of how to complete the emergency contact information.

 The spring action list includes items that can be completed during the spring term, but may not be immediately available when Orientation packets initially begin mailing mid-January.
 PLEASE NOTE: Although the Spring term has passed, it's not too late to complete the action times.
 We encourage students to complete these items as soon as possible.